rpinset/all-addons-OCA/crm_lead_to_task/readme/CONFIGURE.md

-1. You need to have at least "Project User" and "Salesman" permissions to be able to convert leads to tasks.
+1. Ensure that your user has at least the following access rights:
+    - Project: Project User
+    - CRM: Salesperson

+These permissions are required to create tasks from leads.